aar0m/aar0m.github.io/essays/typescript.md

     possVal = f"[1 - {len(mealTypes)}]"
 ```

 As shown, variables are simply instantiated without regard for types, while functions are called on elements with inferred types.
-Without explicti declarations, thes variables could be transformed and I would be none the wiser (until errors messages are thrown).
+Without explicit declarations, these variables could be transformed and I would be none the wiser (until errors messages are thrown).
 On top of all this, there are no braces!
 Therefore, it can be concluded that Python, while great for programmers who want to quickly make scripts or work with libraries, feels too loose to be considered a programming language that is "just right".

 ## TypeScript : just right!